A Truly Andean Experience

 Landslides, bad weather conditions, itinerary modifications due to a safety concern, illness, pandemia, government policy changes, political instability, strikes, act of God, etc.

-We want to make your trip to Peru as memorable and as easy as possible.
-In this section, you'll find speedy answers to all those questions you had about hiking in Peru with Salkantay Trekking in one place.
+We want to make your trip to Peru as memorable and as carefree as possible.
+In this section, you’ll find the answers to all the questions you have about traveling with Salkantay Trekking in one place.
 Please read the following information carefully – it will help you with any questions about our services.
-Please read carefully the following information – it will help you with any questions you may have about our services.

 Is it for me?